 Warning: Cloudera Manager 5 does not support CDH 3 and you cannot upgrade Cloudera Manager 4 to Cloudera Manager 5 if you have a cluster running CDH 3.
-Therefore, to upgrade CDH 3 clusters to CDH 4 using Cloudera Manager you must use Cloudera Manager 4.
+Therefore, to upgrade CDH 3 clusters to CDH 4 using Cloudera Manager, you must use Cloudera Manager 4.

 - CDH 4 and CDH 5.
-The latest released versions of CDH 4 and CDH 5 are strongly recommended. - Cloudera Impala Cloudera Impala is included with CDH 5.
-Cloudera Impala 1.2.1 with CDH 4.1.0 or higher.
+The latest released versions of CDH 4 and CDH 5 are strongly recommended.
+For information on CDH 4 requirements, see CDH 4 Requirements and Supported Versions.
+For information on CDH 5 requirements, see CDH 5 Requirements and Supported Versions on page 21. - Cloudera Impala Cloudera Impala is included with CDH 5.
+Cloudera Impala 1.2.1 with CDH 4.1.0 or later.
 For more information on Impala requirements with CDH 4, see Impala Requirements. - Cloudera Search Cloudera Search is included with CDH 5.
 Cloudera Search 1.2.0 with CDH 4.6.0.
-For more information on Cloudera Search requirements with CDH 4, see Cloudera Search Requirements. - Apache Spark 0.90 or higher with CDH 4.4.0 or higher.

-• Apache Accumulo - 1.4.3 with CDH 4.3.0, 1.4.4 with CDH 4.5.0, and 1.6.0 with CDH 4.6.0.
+For more information on Cloudera Search requirements with CDH 4, see Cloudera Search Requirements. - Apache Spark 0.90 or later with CDH 4.4.0 or later. - Apache Accumulo 1.4.3 with CDH 4.3.0, 1.4.4 with CDH 4.5.0, and 1.6.0 with CDH 4.6.0.